It’s 2020 – time to get ahead and win with Em-Glaze flat glass rooflights

 Confused by the technical jargon?Read me

-We're giving away one thrilling track day every month from February to July - just answer 3 simple questions and you could win!
+Six lucky winners will each receive a £200 track day or racing experience voucher to enjoy in 2021 - just answer 3 simple questions and you could win!

 A non-fragile classification is applied to rooflights which are considered resistant to impacts from falling objects (or people).
 Importantly a non-fragile rooflight maintains the equivalent level of impact resistance as that across the surface of the roof overall.
 New rooflight installations should always be designed as non-fragile.